otdav33/Principled-Synthesis/README.md

 Dependencies:
 - python
-- python packages: tkinter librosa numpy scipy matplotlib pygame
+- python packages: tk librosa numpy scipy matplotlib pygame
 - polyphone for automatically converting .sfz soundfonts to .sf2 (it will run without it, but will spit out an error that you can ignore)

 ## Features